speakeasy-api/speakeasy/README.md

-# The Speakeasy CLI - Generate Client SDKs and more
+# The Speakeasy CLI - Generate Client SDKs Like a Human Wrote Them
 ![181640742-31ab234a-3b39-432e-b899-21037596b360](https://user-images.githubusercontent.com/68016351/196461357-fcb8d90f-cd67-498e-850f-6146c58d0114.png)

 [Speakeasy](https://www.speakeasyapi.dev/) is a complete platform for API Developer Experience.
 Achieve the vision of self service APIs by moving beyond API docs.
 Give your API users a seamless onboarding and integration experience in minutes.
-Today Speakeasy powers:
 Use this CLI to generate and manage Idiomatic Client SDKs that just work.
 The CLI invokes generators built from the ground up with a focus on a langauge ergonomics and extensibility.

 ![ezgif-1-941c72f269](https://user-images.githubusercontent.com/68016351/206042347-a3dc40de-4339-4b88-9fff-39513c1c8216.gif)